R&H Logo

 Harvey SkeesPartner 27 years of experience

 This assumption is misguided.
-I understand client concerns regarding the length of time the process may take, how much it’s likely to cost, or both.
-While online searches for questions like “Do I need a lawyer for a divorce?” may provide you with general information, they cannot replace the personalized advice of a legal professional.
+I understand client concerns regarding the time the process may take, how much it’s likely to cost, or both.
+While online search queries may provide you with general information, they cannot replace the personalized advice of a legal professional.

-While filing pro se can be less risky for some people (e.g. married less than a year, hold few assets, and have no children), everyone runs the risk of a filing error that wouldn’t happen under a divorce attorney’s watch.
+While filing pro se can be less risky for some people (e.g., those married less than a year, hold few assets, and have no children), everyone risks a filing error that wouldn’t happen under a divorce attorney’s watch.
 C.R.S.
 14-10-106

 Many of our modification cases are individuals who represented themselves, like this father of two: